Print Management Guide - Microsoft Print Migrator 3.1

 LPR Port Conversion – Automatically converts all LPR ports to the new Standard TCP/IP Port Monitor.

-Microsoft Print Migrator 3.1 performs a complete printer configuration backup of a machine running:
+Microsoft Print Migrator 3.1 performs a complete printer configuration backup.

 The configuration data is stored in a user specified CAB file.
 The following data is backed up to the CAB file: